Chart Color Schemes

 Campbells Creek has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified two projects expected to impact the region: Levee Banks Project, Castlemaine Water Reclamation Plant Upgrade, Victorian Renewable Energy Zones, and Regional Housing Fund (Victoria).
-The following details key projects likely to have the most relevance.
+The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+Two projects have been identified by AreaSearch as potentially impacting the area: Levee Banks Project, Castlemaine Water Reclamation Plant Upgrade, Victorian Renewable Energy Zones, and Regional Housing Fund (Victoria).
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.